grange85/ahfow-www/_posts/2008/2008-09-02-dean-brittas-lavventura-reissue-released-today.markdown

 tags: []
 ---
 <div class="imagebox-a"><img src="http://media.fullofwishes.co.uk/07-dean_and_britta/sleeves/dab_lavventura.jpg" alt="L'Avventura sleeve" /></div>
 <p>The CD reissue of <a href="http://www.deanandbritta.com/">Dean & Britta</a>'s first album L'Avventura should be available in your favourite stores today.
-You can also order it along with other D&B goodies from <a href="http://www.deanandbritta.com/shop.htm">their new web shop</a> that launches today.
+You can also order it along with other Dean & Britta goodies from <a href="http://www.deanandbritta.com/shop.htm">their new web shop</a> that launches today.
 The album has been unavailable since Jetset went AWOL.</p>
 <p>The 12" vinyl LP of L'Avventura will be available sometime in October can also be <a href="http://www.deanandbritta.com/shop.htm">pre-ordered from the web shop</a>.</p>
 <p><br clear="left"></p>